DipikaPawar12/CV_Assignment6-7_Aanshi_Dipika/README.md

     - If the style image has dark texture, then even if the content image is lighter in shade then also the output image contains darker texture retaining the same content.<br/>
     - If the texture of the style image is completely different from the content image, then the output image will contain the different texture.<br/>

- - Different resolution content images
+ - Different resolution content images<br/>
  Comparison between output images for different size(128X128, 256X256, 512X512, 1024X1024) of same content image provides the following results:
  <table>
   <tr>